 Is your teenager looking for a job and coming up empty-handed?
-Many entry-level jobs are being snatched up by adult workers, leaving teenagers with a disadvantage when it comes to finding their first job.
+What about starting an online business as teen?
+Since, many entry-level jobs are being snatched up by adult workers, leaving teenagers with a disadvantage when it comes to finding their first job.
 Teenagers are now being forced to think outside of the box to find a way to make money.
 Over the last decade, the Internet and social media platforms such as TikTok, YouTube, Instagram, Shopify, Etsy, eBay, or Amazon, have made it possible for young entrepreneurs a chance to own their own business before graduating from high school.

 In my mid-20s, as I was working on my associate’s degree, I started dreaming of ways to start my own business.
 But it was just that a dream until I was laid off in October 2012 from my 9 to 5 job.
 On a whim, I decided to create a small affiliate website and had no idea where this venture would take me.
 This small affiliate website grew into a parenting website.